Leaving internet logins with your will

 One thing you may want to consider when storing your will is the option of leaving your login details for online accounts in an informal letter that accompanies the will.
 It can be a messy and prolonged process for your family to gain access to any online accounts you hold, for example anything stored “in the cloud” such as emails and google docs, and social media sites.

-If you don’t leave the login details, your family will have to contact the companies directly and many of them are not based in the UK, thus further complicating and delaying the process.
+Many larger companies (like Facebook) have protocols for what to do when someone dies.
+In fact, you can set your preferences in your Facebook account settings whilst you are still alive!
+However, in many other instances, if you don’t leave the login details, your family will have to contact the companies directly and many of them are not based in the UK, thus further complicating and delaying the process.

 Some examples of websites where the logins can prove important are email accounts, gambling websites, music websites, stores where you have credit and any online services which you subscribe to.